 Charging standard in the EU: The end of Apple's Lightning port?

-According to an EU press release, the newly revised proposals include a requirement for "interoperability of wireless charging technologies by 2026".
-It is not clear what the proposals specifically provide for wireless charging.
-The Qi standard is already practically universal and is supported by a wide range of products. expressed Alex Agius Saliba said:
+According to an EU press release, the newly revised proposals include a requirement for "interoperability of wireless charging technologies by 2026."
+It is unclear what the proposals specifically address for wireless charging.
+The Qi standard is already virtually universal and supported by a wide range of products. expressed Alex Agius Saliba said:

 With half a billion portable device chargers shipped in Europe every year, generating 11,000 to 13,000 tonnes of e-waste, a unified charger for mobile phones and other small and medium-sized electronic devices would be beneficial for everyone.
 It will help the environment, encourage the reuse of old electronics, save money and reduce unnecessary costs and inconvenience for businesses and consumers.

-The revised proposals include requirements to improve communication with "special labels".
-The EU also wants the requirements for common chargers and wireless charging to apply to more devices such as laptops and other electronic devices.
-So far, Apple has been among those who have spoken out against the EU's plans for a common charger.
+The revised proposals include requirements to improve communication with "special labels."
+The EU also wants the requirements for common chargers and wireless charging to apply to more devices, such as laptops and other electronic devices.
+Apple has so far been among those who have opposed the EU's plans for a common charger.
 Apple stated in 2020:

 Implementation will probably take years